 She will not want to be friends with you no matter how much you try.
 She will act like she doesn’t hear or see you sometimes.
 She will give you a forced smile and may use a lot of sarcasm when addressing you or speaking about you.

 9. She will be unhappy when your grandchildren warm up to you

 When your daughter-in-law dislikes you, she will use as many avenues as she can find to hurt you including tampering with the relationship you want or have with your grandchildren.
 She would either limit their visits or your visit.
 In situations where your grandchildren still see you as a cool grandma, she might try to distort their view of you by antagonizing you in front of them.
 She might also take away gifts you get for them and give your grandchildren awful explanations about why they should not have such gifts.

 10. She won’t want help from you.

-Even if you are capable of helping out and even if you are the best person to help out, she will prefer another person over you.
+Even if you are capable of helping her out, she will prefer another person over you.
 If she gets persuaded to accept your help, she will reluctantly do so and give a forced appreciation or none at all.

 HOW TO DEAL WITH A DAUGHTER IN LAW THAT DOESN’T LIKE YOU

-Considering how important a mother-in-law and daughter-in-law relationship is to the entire family, it is important that both women are on good terms with each other.
-Here are a few helpful tips for mother-in-laws.
+Considering how important a mother-in-law and daughter-in-law relationship is to the entire family, both women should be on good terms with each other.
+Here are a few helpful tips for mothers-in-law.